Difference Between Moratorium and Holiday Period: Loan, Grace period Explained

 Financial Implications for Borrowers

-Borrowers face significant financial implications during the moratorium and grace periods.
+Borrowers face significant financial implications during the moratorium and grace periods under English law.
 The period of a loan's moratorium may lead to increased interest charges, impacting overall costs.

 Lenders begin with moratorium debts, charging interest from the start, even though payments are paused.
 This can result in a larger sum owed over time.
 Choosing a moratorium could mean that business owners need to plan for higher repayments once the period ends.